Materials-Consortia/optimade-tutorial-exercises/README.md

 `/info/structures` endpoint.

-One computed property that is key to many high-throughput studies is the *chemical stability* (*δ*) of a crystal structure, i.e. whether the structure is predicted to spontaneously decompose into a different phase (or phases).
+One computed property that is key to many high-throughput studies is the *chemical stability* ($\delta$) of a crystal structure, i.e. whether the structure is predicted to spontaneously decompose into a different phase (or phases).
 This is typically computed as the distance from the convex hull in composition-energy space, with a value of 0 (or \<0, if the target structure was not used to compute the hull itself) indicating a stable structure.

 - Interrogate the `/info/structures` endpoints of the OPTIMADE implementations that serve DFT data (e.g., Materials Project, AFLOW, OQMD, etc.) and identify those that serve a field that could correspond to hull distance, or other stability metrics.
--   Construct a filter that allows you to screen a database for metastable materials (i.e., 0 \< *δ* \< 25 meV/atom) according to
+- Construct a filter that allows you to screen a database for metastable materials (i.e., $0 < \delta < 25\text{ meV/atom}$) according to this metric.
-    this metric.
 - Try to create a filter that can be applied to multiple databases simultaneously (e.g., apply `?filter=_databaseA_hull_distance < 25 OR _databaseB_stability < 25`).
   What happens when you run this filter against a database that does not contain the field?

 </div>